starsareintherose/TNT_Script/README.md

 ## Cite

 Cite this script is mandatory, list me (Guoyi Zhang) in your Acknowledgements is recommended.
+This script follows MIT License.

 # TNT2WinClada